Division of Social Sciences

 The Division of Social Sciences fully supports interdisciplinary programs.
-In addition, Social Sciences faculty also participate actively in other interdisciplinary programs including Chinese Studies, Environmental Studies, Global Studies and the International Honors Program, and Native American and Indigenous Studies.
+In addition, Social Sciences faculty also participate actively in other interdisciplinary programs including Chinese Studies, Environmental Studies, Global Studies, Innovation Studies, International Honors Program, and Native American and Indigenous Studies.

 The Forest Foundation Severtson Undergraduate Fellowship supports students conducting research in the social sciences.

 As a division within the College of Arts and Sciences, the Division of Social Sciences offers programs in each constituent department leading to the B.A. degree.

 - Political Science